arvryna/go-guide/README.md

 // Add code for graceful shutdown here
 ```

+# Working with docker
+An example of a simple hw app with a dockerfile can be found here `samples/greet`

 # Printing strings:
 - ``` fmt.printf("%#v", struct) // print any struct ```